AnkitDroidGit/ankitdroidgit.github.io/_posts/2021-01-22-100-JS-interview-question-part1.md

 20. [How many ways can you create an array in JavaScript?](#20-how-many-ways-can-you-create-an-array-in-javascript)
 21. [How will you empty an array in JavaScript?](#21-how-will-you-empty-an-array-in-javascript)

 ---

+_If you feel lazy to read more text, you can watch a video covering all questions here_

+<iframe width="760" height="415" src="https://www.youtube.com/embed/kkKpgNNsB_8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---